Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 A: The performance is similar.
 MultiGet() reads from the same consistent view, but it is not faster.

-**Q: What's the default value of the block cache?**

-A: 8MB.
-That's too low for most use cases, so it's likely that you need to set your own value.

 **Q: If I have multiple column families and call the DB functions without a column family handle, what the result will be?**

 A: It will operate only the default column family.